 These stories created the foundation for the legend of a generous and kind Saint Nicholas who would return each year to deliver gifts to kids.
 Now known as the patron saint of children, December 6th is the date of remembrance that officially marks his death around the year 343.

-How is Saint Nicholas Day celebrated in Switzerland?
+How do locals celebrate Saint Nicholas Day in Switzerland?

 Festivities such as this are repeated all around the country, as well as in neighboring countries.